 - The shared hosting segment dominated the market, with a revenue share of 37.64% in 2019.

 - By 2027, the web hosting industry market size is forecasted to grow to $171.4 billion.

 General Web Hosting Industry Statistics

 When did the web hosting industry start?
 How many hostnames are registered online?
-What is the market size of the industry and its projected growth rate?
-Find answers to all of these questions and discover the most popular web hosting providers, numbers of websites hosted per provider, and more.
+What are the market size of the industry and its projected growth rate?
+Find answers to all of these questions and discover the most popular web-hosting providers, numbers of websites hosted per provider, and more.